sudo-Tiz/Tsumiki/README.md

 Then clone the repo, and start with `python main.py`

+For hyperland, add `python main.py` on `hypr.conf`.
+Similar for other Window managers.

 This is still in early development and will include breaking changes